-Months later, Williams and Sister Karen traveled to Columbus, Ohio, on December 8, 2023, for the Solemnity of the Immaculate Conception - one of the most important Marian feasts for Catholics - to answer questions and present their proposal to the Ohio State Advisory Board, who would vote to move Mater Dei Chapel forward for consideration to be added to the National Register of Historic Places.
-In timing that seemed providentially aligned, the Ohio State Advisory Board unanimously approved Mater Dei Chapel's consideration for placement on the National Register of Historic Places.
+Months later, Williams and Sister Karen traveled to Columbus, Ohio, on December 8, 2023, for the Solemnity of the Immaculate Conception - one of the most important Marian feasts for Catholics - to answer questions and present their proposal to the Ohio State Advisory Board, who would vote to move Mater Dei Chapel forward for consideration to be added to the National Register of aligned, the Ohio State Advisory Board unanimously approved Mater Dei Chapel's consideration for placement on the National Register of Historic Places.
 Currently, the proposal is waiting in Washington, D.C.

-If the National Park Service approves the Mount's proposal and selects the Chapel as a location of "exceptional historic value," the Mater Dei Chapel will be listed on the National Register of Historic Places.
+and selects the Chapel as a location of "exceptional historic value," the Mater Dei Chapel will be listed on the National Register of Historic Places.
 This designation would guarantee the Chapel's conservation, safeguarding the sacred artwork within and ensuring its legacy for future generations.
 The Mount's proposal will also find its place within the Library of Congress, immortalizing its female designers' names and legacies.